VeronicaBionicle/resource_monitor/README.md

 * MCU checks connection every 10s and writes messages and try to reconnect, if it can`t find PC

 ### TO DO in v.0.2
-* Clean up structure of Windows app:
-1. Open window and create icon
-2. Start showing loads in icon (unnessary)
-3. Ask COM-port number
+* Ask COM-port number
-4. Try to open connection - write error messages and reconnect
-5. Hide window after opening connection
-6. Check connection with MCU with Timer
+* Check connection with MCU/PC with Timer
-* Try to understand, what to do with .ico in .exe (in Debug ver it`s invisible)
 * Make .h and .cpp files for functions
 * Test, test, test!
 * Start making MCU firmware on C/C++, not Wiring

 ### TO DO in v.1.0
-* Draw own icon
+* Draw own icons
 * Make "normal" MCU firmware
 * Compile Release exe